solhuebner/arduboy-art/README.md

 A collection of arduboy specific art

 If you're using the art, try (if possible) to credit the artists who made these.
-You could for exmaple post a screenshot and tag the artist :) ... a beer would be nice too.
+You could for example post a screenshot and tag the artist :) ... a beer would be nice too.

 * Arduboy pixels: @huard_olivier https://twitter.com/huard_olivier
 * Arduboy vector: @huard_olivier https://twitter.com/huard_olivier